CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 You can attempt to run `make check` but that will probably run into some false positives.

-#### Building also core using WSL
+#### Building also core using WSL and Git Bash

-Apparently it is possible nowadays to build core for Windows using WSL, not Cygwin.
-Especialy when/if somebody would want or need to work on Collabora Office on ARM64 Windows, it is good to manage without Cygwin, as Cygwin is available only for x64 Windows.
+It is possible nowadays to configure core for Windows in WSL, not Cygwin.
+The actual build will use the so-called Git Bash, though, not WSL.
+It is unclear why the impression that one is building in WSL is given.

-The distro/collabora/co-25.04 branch was successfully built under WSL following the instructions on [TDF Wiki](https://wiki.documentfoundation.org/Development/BuildingOnWSLWindows).
+The "main" branch has been successfully built like that following the instructions on [TDF Wiki](https://wiki.documentfoundation.org/Development/BuildingOnWSLWindows).

-Despite allegedly being about building core using *WSL*, the above uses the so-called Git Bash.
-Ideally, in the future, it would be nice to be able to truly build core for Windows using only Visual Studio and WSL.
+Ideally, in the future, it would be nice to be able to actually truly build core for Windows using only Visual Studio and WSL, without Git Bash.

 ### Build direct dependencies of Collabora Office for Windows